jalilian/CEASE/README.md

 - 32 level 2 administrative boundaries (ADM2_EN) or zones
 - 1082 level 3 administrative boundaries (ADM3_EN) or woredas

+Two woredas are represented in this shapefile because of their contested boundaries: Dawe Serer (ET042199) in Oromia region and Quarsadula (ET050905) in Somali region.

 ### Population data